(Photo credit: Naoki Fakuda) By Vivek Wallace:

 Jaron H. (Queens, NYC): Would you say that Garcia’s performance cleared him as the best 140lb’er in the world?
 I thought he weathered the storm nicely and proved so.
 Would you agree?

 Vivek W. (ESB): I think Garcia did a very good job and earned the victory, but I would also say lets keep things in perspective.
 Judah is a solid veteran and one who knows the boxing game as well as most.
 Sadly for him, execution is another story.
 The biggest subplot coming into the night for Judah was whether or not he would stay on course after getting touched up a little.
 What we learned is he would try a bit harder, but in the end it wouldn’t be enough, as again, his effort fell short on the big stage.
+I commend Judah for his effort, but at this stage he just doesn’t take chances any more.
+And ultimately, that’s what ended his chances against Garcia.

 Had he fought with the same aggression early in the fight that he did late, the outcome could have been entirely different.
 When I look at things from that angle, my personal opinion is that the final outcome had more to do with what Judah didn’t do than what Garcia did.
 And there lies my biggest concern with Garcia.
 When I look at him I see a fighter who doesn’t do any one thing incredibly great.
 I see a guy who has been a slight notch above average on every level, yet possess that proverbial calling card (in this case…..left-hook) which serves as an ‘eraser’, allowing him to overcome what’s usually very average performances.